• ❖

 “Spending time interacting with nature … won’t cure your cancer or heal a badly burned leg.
 But there is good evidence it can reduce your levels of pain and stress — and, by doing that, boost your immune system in ways that allow your own body and other treatments to help you heal.” — Cooper Marcus

-Obviously, nature alone cannot cure the body — its nature’s psychological benefits and immune-boosting effects that help to overcome pain, reduce stress, and speed up recovery.
+Obviously, nature alone cannot cure the body — its nature’s psychological benefits and immune-boosting effects help to overcome pain, reduce stress, and speed up recovery.

 Glossary